-The user can input 3 variables, relative velocity and the time value and distance value, initially for event B. Values are entered in the three fields shown by the top red arrows.
-Note that input fields have a heavier border and are coloured different shades of light blue.
+The user can input 3 variables, relative velocity and the distance value and time value for event B. Values are entered in the fields as shown above.

 Event A is always at t = t' = 0 and d = d' = 0.

-To the bottom right are buttons labelled Calculate, Toggle input mode and Reset.
 When the button Calculate is pressed the animation will calculate the time and distance values for event B as measured by the observer in the worldline t'.
-These values are shown in the pink output fields.
+These values are shown in the grey output fields.

 The animation calculates and displays the slope and scale of the worldline t' depending on the relative velocity.
 The distance line d' associated with the worldline t' is also displayed.

 The button Toggle input mode toggles the calculation mode of the animation and the respective input variables.
-In the initial setup the animation is using t and d as input and calculates with the inverse Lorentz transformations.
-Using the toggle button you may instead use t' and d' as input and calculate with the original Lorentz transformations.
-The activated input fields are coloured light blue and have a heavier border.
+In the initial setup the animation is using d and t as input and calculates with the inverse Lorentz transformations.
+Using the toggle button you may instead use d' and t' as input and calculate with the original Lorentz transformations.

-The button Reset clears the display area, the user input and the calculated variables.
+The button Clear resets the display area, the user input and the calculated variables.

 Event A is shown with a green ball.
 Event B is shown with a red ball.

-To find the distance of event B you follow the grey line from the red ball and parallel to the t (ct) axis and read off the d axis.
+To find the distance of event B in the t reference frame, follow the grey line from the red ball and parallel to the t (ct) axis and read off the d axis.

-To find the time of event B you follow the grey line from the red ball and parallel to the d axis and read off the t (ct) axis.
+To find the time of event B, follow the grey line from the red ball and parallel to the d axis and read off the t (ct) axis.

-When the t' (ct') axis and the d' axis are shown you read off the spacetime coordinates for event B in a similar way.
+When the t' (ct') axis and the d' axis are shown, the spacetime coordinates for event B are found in a similar way.

-To find the distance of event B in the t' reference frame you follow the red line parallel to the t' (ct') axis and read off the d' axis.
+To find the distance of event B in the t' reference frame, follow the blue line parallel to the t' (ct') axis and read off the d' axis.

-To find the time of event B in the t' reference frameyou follow the red line parallel to the d' axis and read off the t' (ct') axis.
+To find the time of event B in the t' reference frame, follow the blue line parallel to the d' axis and read off the t' (ct') axis.

 Notice that the t' (ct) and d' axes are scaled according to the inverse Lorentz transformation in order to show the correct time and distance values.

-When the data for the t' worldline are calculated and displayed, two new buttons appear: Play t worldline and Play t' worldline.
-The time will pass as shown by the clocks and the two events will appear as predicted by the respective measurements according to the to worldlines.
-This display is most effective with sound activated on your computer as the two events are accompanied by a couple of chords.
-Event A appears at t = 0 and d = 0.
+The two Play buttons will activate playback on the distance-lines.
+The time will progress as shown by the clock, and the two events will appear as predicted by the respective measurements according to the two worldlines.
+This display is most effective with sound activated as the two events are accompanied by a couple of chords.
+Event A appears at d = 0 and t = 0 and at d' = 0 and t' = 0.

-The observation times may be removed from the graphic by toggling the Show/hide button.
+The observation info may be removed from the graphic by toggling the Show/hide button.

 1) Slope and stretch of worldline for the moving observer.

 Input t = d = 0, ie., both events are at the origin at time 0.
 Input relative velocity 0.3 c.
 Notice the slope of worldline t' and the approximate distance between the time and distance markers.
 Change the velocity to 0.5 c and recalculate.
-Notice that the slope relative to the t axis has increased and that the distance between the markers has increased.
+Notice that the angle between the t and the t' axes has increased and that the distance between the markers has increased.

 Excercise 1a: Try other velocities like 0.7 c and 0.8 c.